The following are priorities that Women in Super focuses on in order to improve retirement outcomes for Australian women:

 The current 9.5% superannuation guarantee will not enable most women to accrue sufficient superannuation for a comfortable retirement.
 It is important for women that the SG is increased to 12% as soon as possible.

-Around 250,000 Australians (many women) miss out on super as they do not meet the requirement to earn $450 per month (before tax) from one employer (many women work more than one part-time job).
+Around 220,000 Australian women and 145,000 Australian men miss out on super as they do not meet the requirement to earn $450 per month (before tax) from one employer (many women work more than one part-time job).

 Many women miss out on thousands of dollars of super and in fact, their super savings stagnate and begin to fall behind those of men during the child rearing years.
 We believe that super should be paid on PPL in the same way that it is paid on other leave - holiday, sick etc.